Remarks on the existence of CMC Cauchy surfaces: Remarks on the conformal structure of cosmological spacetimes

 We wish to compute the Ricci curvature in this conformally rescaled metric along the geodesic $t$-lines.
 The computation is facilitated by making the change of variable, $d\tau = e^u dt$, i.e., \beq \tau(t) = \int_0^t e^{u(t')} dt' \,, \eeq so that $\tilde g$ becomes, \beq \tilde g = -d\tau^2 + a^2 h \, ,\quad a = e^u f \,, \eeq where $u = u(t(\tau))$ and $f = f(t(\tau))$.
 Then a straight forward computation gives,

 where the derivatives in \eqref{ric formula} are with respect to $t$, $' = \frac{d}{dt}$.

 Let's restrict attention to the region $J^+(V_{t_0})$, where $V_{t_0}$ is a time slice $ \{t_0\} \times V$ with $t_0 > 0$.
 In order for the strong energy condition to hold along the future directed normal geodesics to $V_{t_0}$, the quantity in brackets in \eqref{ric formula} would have to be nonpositive along each such geodesic.
-Consider the case in which the scale factor satisfies \beq \int_{t_0}^{\infty} \frac{1}{f(t')}dt' < \infty \, \eeq such as, for example, $f(t) = e^t$ and $f(t) = t^n$, $n > 1$.
+Consider the case in which the scale factor satisfies \beq \int_{t_0}^{\infty} \frac{1}{f(t')}dt' < \infty \, \eeq such as, for example, $f(t) = e^t$ (or $\cosh t$ as in de Sitter space) and $f(t) = t^n$, $n > 1$.
 (Note, for these particular scale factors, $\ric(\d_t,\d_t) < 0$.)

 In order for $\widetilde{\ric}(\d_t, \d_t)$ to be nonnegative, $u = u(t)$ must satisfy the differential inequality, \beq u'' + \frac{f'}{f} u' \le - \frac{f''}{f} \quad \text{for all } t \ge t_0 \,. \eeq The initial value problem